-Phase Training is a 6-week personal athletic program.
-Twice a week for 1.5 hours, youth learn testing techniques, muscle awareness, a stretch & agility routine and a training circuit they can do at home and increase their tests scores.
+Phase Training is a 4-week personal athletic program.
+Twice a week for 1 hour, youth learn testing techniques, muscle awareness, a stretch & agility routine and a training circuit they can do at home and increase their tests scores.
 All athletes are tested before and after showing improvements they made on their own!
 Phase Training II is more sport specific as athletes realize their talents.

 We provide scholarships for youth to participate in all of On Deck's programs, events, clinics and unique opportunities.
 All current foster and adopted youth are always automatically scholar shipped.
 On Deck also provides financial aid for community opportunities like AYSO, Little League, Club Volleyball, Track teams, etc. How do you expect A+ grades with D- materials?